2514millerj/vscode-meerkatio/README.md

 # MeerkatIO Extension for Visual Studio Code

 [MeerkatIO](https://meerkatio.com) is the personal notification tool for software developers that allows you to use the notification channel that fits your workflow.
-This one extension immediately opens the door to any notification method you need to save time in your day.
+This one extension immediately opens the door to any notification method you need to save time in your day, integrating with all of the built in tools already at your fingertips.

+## Available Integrations

-MeerkatIO has Jupyter extension integration!
-Without any additional configuration, alerting is enabled on your Jupyter Notebooks out of the box.
+- Jupyter Extension support out of the box.
 Just run your cell(s) like normal and MeerkatIO will keep an eye out and alert you when your code completes.

-The flexibility of this extension allows you to alert yourself after running a custom task or a test suite in the IDE, integrating with all of the built in tools already at your fingertips.

-The MeerkatIO Platform will help you save time and help you to stop watching your code run!

-## Use Cases
+- VS Code Run and Debug monitoring.
+Alert yourself after long-running processes complete from VS Code's built in Run and Debug Tool.

-- Ping yourself when a task defined in `.vscode/launch.json` completes
+- VS Code Task monitoring.
+Monitor long running tasks defined in `.vscode/launch.json` without any extra configuration.
-- Send your phone an SMS text message when your long running Jupyter Notebook cell completes
-- Generate a system tray notification when your test suite completes while you have a different window open
-- Slack yourself an update on your build pipeline while you are taking your dog for a walk so you know when to head back

-Tell us how you use MeerkatIO in the review section!

-## Notification Channels
+## Available Notification Channels

 The MeerkatIO VS Code Extension supports the following notification channels:
 - Ping